jpobletec/java21-kafka/README.md

 ## Troubleshooting

 ### Messages Still Appear in Kafka
 Kafka retains messages for a configured retention period.
-To avoid re-processing messages: